-Our Community Legacy Grant scheme is a £3 million fund for innovative, ambitious, viable capital projects that meet local needs and that will create a significant community legacy.
-The scheme will also provide start-up funding for smaller, innovative schemes that address local need.
+Our Community Legacy Grant scheme is for innovative, ambitious capital projects that meet local needs and that will create a significant community legacy.
+The scheme can also provide start-up funding for smaller, innovative projects that address local need.

 How to submit a bid

-There is an annual two-stage competitive bidding process open to parish and town councils.
+There is a two-stage competitive bidding process.
 Parish and town councils can make up to two bids in any one year.
-Those making two applications will need to indicate which one is the higher priority.

 Stage one – expressions of interest

 Expressions of interest for round four of the scheme closed on 4 March 2022.

 Stage two – full applications